openid/Identity-Proofing-Extension/openid-ida-identity-proofing-extension-1_0.md

 1. The identity proofing and vetting phase executed by an Issuing Authority.
 2. The cryptographic pass-through evidence required to maintain non-repudiation through intermediate translation layers.

 **Out of Scope:** The specific transport protocol, API definitions, or envelope formatting (e.g., JSON OIDC assertions, REST APIs, BLE/NFC handshakes) used to deliver these claims.
-Those mechanics MUST be defined in separate, architecture-specific **Profiles**.
+Those mechanics MUST be defined in separate, architecture-specific Profiles.

 # 3.0 Normative References
 TBD